LeelaChessZero/lczero.org/content/blog/2024/wcc24_live/index.md

 * Within each variation:
     * Solid lines represent moves by the player whose turn it is.
     * Dashed lines indicate the opponent's moves.
-    * When the same piece moves consecutively within a variation (as in a maneuver), these moves are shown with thin lines.
+    * When the same piece moves consecutively within a variation (i.e. makes a maneuver), these moves are shown with thin lines.
       ![Maneuver](arrows02.png)

 * When reviewing previous moves, the move that was actually played is highlighted with a pink outline and a lavender background: